VOC1 Vocational (specialist) registration

 - hold an approved postgraduate qualification from New Zealand or Australia.

-Note: If you do not hold general registration, but hold a primary medical degree from New Zealand or Australia, you will need to apply for general registration before your application for vocational registration can be processed.
+If you do not hold General registration, but hold a primary medical degree from New Zealand or Australia, you may choose to apply for general registration first, before applying for vocational registration or alternatively apply via the VOC2 pathway.

 Vocational applications will take 10 working days to be processed, from the date we receive a complete application.
-If you must also submit an application for general registration, the process will take an additional 20 working days.
+If you choose to submit an application for General registration, first, the process will take an additional 20 working days.